rnebesnyuk/DataScienceProject/README.md

 5. Once entered or left the parking lot, the parking time is automatically calculated.
 Upon leaving, the total duration and cost for the parking is provided.
 6. All parking records are stored in the database and can be accessed by admin, as well as downloaded in .csv for a certain license plate.
 7. All currently parked vehicles can be checked by admin.
-8. Admin can set parking rates (hourly rate, maximum daily rate) and limit available parking spaces.
-Once the parking limit is reached, vehicles will be denied parking.
-9. Additionally, vehicles can be blacklisted from entering the lot by the Admin.
+8. Additionally, vehicles can be blacklisted from entering the lot by the Admin.

 ## License